Back to index of Beatles pages by Donald Sauter.

 "John, Paul, George, Ringo... & Bert, a wryly satirical musical saga of the Beatles' rise from obscurity in Liverpool to world super-stardom, is making its debut in UMBC's nifty little theater - and is nothing short of marvelous.
 Under the brilliantly innovative directorial hand of Sam McCready, the excellent all-student cast soars to professional heights...
 The timing is flawless, and the pace never lets down...
 Ron Bopst is outstanding as Bert, the Beatle that never was, and John Wellman is top-notch as a musical caricature of Hitler and a revivalist minister."
 (Baltimore Evening Sun, Nov 14 1985.)

 Here are my transcriptions of 3 great scenes from the play.
 UMBC graciously lent me the videotape of the play when I asked some years later.
 From that, I made an audio tape.
 Listening to it all these years later (in 2000) still makes me laugh my head off in many spots, and brings tears to my eyes in others - it's that powerful.
 But I should warn anyone who craves to see the videotape that, as is always the case with videotaped plays, it doesn't do the original justice at all.
 I'd say it gives about a 5% experience.
-I have the advantage of having seen the play 3 live times, so even the audio tape fires up vivid mental images.
+I have the advantage of having seen the play live three times, so even the audio tape fires up vivid mental images.

 Hitler: You might be under ze impression zat Chermany vill provide you viss lots of fame and money.
 Zat iss not so.